cranjesh/images-test/TheSoldiersLegacyThorough.md

 Her voice broke slightly before she continued.
 "Edward was an honourable man, devoted to his duty and family.
 His wife, Katherine, and their children were everything to him.
 But his letters... they grew shorter.
 More cautious.
 The last letter mentioned supply routes and missing ledgers, but insisted we discuss it in person.
 Then three days later..."
 Her voice faltered.
 "As if he feared someone might be watching."

 Holmes steepled his fingers.
-"You mentioned a missing military chest?"
+"You mentioned a missing chest?"

 Lady Blackwood nodded.
 "We were surprised when Edward purchased the chest just a few months ago and last used it during his visit two months past.
 But the night before the East India Company's audit was to begin, it vanished without a trace.
 He had been insistent on keeping it safe."